Thomas Detry

 Thomas Detry (born 13 January 1993) is a Belgian professional golfer who plays on the European Tour and PGA Tour.
 He was a highly ranked amateur golfer before turning professional.
 In his first professional win at the Bridgestone Challenge, he set Challenge Tour records for largest margin of victory and tied for lowest score under-par with Ivó Giner.
+In 2025, he became the first Belgian to win on the PGA Tour when he won the WM Phoenix Open by seven shots.

 Early life

 Detry was born in 1993 in Uccle, Belgium south of Brussels.
 He started playing golf when he was 5, but also played tennis and lawn hockey.
 He started competing in international golf tournaments when he was 13 years old.
-He studied at the Topsportschool Vlaanderen in Hasselt until 2012.
+He studied at the Golf Flanders Topsportschool Vlaanderen in Hasselt until 2012.
 In 2009, when he was 16 years old, Detry won the Dutch Junior Open, a competition for young golfers aged under 21.

 Amateur career

 After being part of the winning Belgian team at the 2010 European Boys' Team Championship at Klassis C&CC, Turkey, Detry was selected for the Junior Ryder Cup team (a competition between American and European youth) in 2010 and the Jacques Léglise Trophy team (pitting continental European boys against a team from the British Isles) in 2010 and 2011.

 Detry represented Belgium at the Eisenhower Trophy three times, first time, in 2010, only 17 years old.
 He also represented Belgium at the European Amateur Team Championship and Europe in the Palmer Cup in 2014 and 2015.

 Following fellow golfer and good friend Thomas Pieters, Detry studied Business Management at the University of Illinois from 2012 to 2016.
 He was named the Big Ten Freshman of the Year in 2013 and the Big Ten Golfer of the Year in 2015.

 He was named the best Belgian amateur golfer in 2013 and 2015.

 After winning the 2016 Big Ten Championship, he was ranked the 5th best amateur golfer in the world by the World Amateur Golf Ranking.